mehrvarz/P2pChatAndroid/readme.md

 P2pChatAndroid is a secure peer-to-peer chat application.
 P2pChatAndroid implements end-to-end encryption with [Off-the-Record Messaging](http://de.wikipedia.org/wiki/Off-the-Record_Messaging) and [Socialist Millionaire' Protocol](http://en.wikipedia.org/wiki/Socialist_millionaire).
 No XMPP or other accounts are needed to use this app.
 P2pChat sessions can bridge devices operated behind firewalls.

-P2pChatAndroid is an implementation of [P2pChatOTR](https://github.com/mehrvarz/P2pChatOTR#p2pchatotr)
+P2pChatAndroid is built upon P2pChatOTR and P2pCore.
+Implementation details can be found here: [P2pChatOTR](https://github.com/mehrvarz/P2pChatOTR#p2pchatotr) and here [P2pCore](https://github.com/mehrvarz/P2pCore#p2pcore---a-portable-peer-to-peer-framework).

-*** This project is work in progress.
+*** This project is still work in progress.
 I will remove this warning when the app becomes stable.
 Thank you. ***

 Building from source